canonical/vanilla-framework/docs/en/settings/spacing-settings.md

 View example of the baseline grid utility
 </a>

-Thh example above shows headings sitting on the baseline grid, where the space between each red line is one `$sp-unit`.
+The example above shows headings sitting on the baseline grid, where the space between each red line is one `$sp-unit`.

 ### Scaling multiplier